Sameerbeedi/PocketInsight-SMS-Parser-Personal-Finance-Dashboard/README.md

 ## Sample Data

 - UI button **“Load sample data”** calls `/api/sample`.
-- `server/src/sampleMessages.js` powers the API response.
+- `server/src/sampleMessages.js` powers the API response, including synthetic payment requests and credit-card due alerts so the reminder UI lights up instantly.
 - `sample-data/messages.txt` is a copy you can paste manually for demos.

 ---